intel-unesp-mcp/infieri2019-session1/README.md

     control, coprocessor management utilities, and the coprocessor’s local Linux operating system.

 Unlike other device drivers implemented to support PCI Express based hardware, such as graphics cards, Intel Xeon Phi was designed to support the execution of computing applications in the familiar HPC environment through the OpenMP and MPI specifications, as well as other offload programming usage models.
 Because the coprocessor core is based on the traditional Intel P5 processor core, it can execute a complete operating system like any other computer.
-The disk drive is simulated by a RAM drive and supports an Internet protocol (IP)-based virtual socket to provide networking communication with the host.
-This design choice allows the coprocessor to appear as a node to the rest of the system and allows a usage model common in the HPC programming environment.
+The hard drive is simulated by allocating a slice of the RAM memory.
+The board also provides an Internet protocol (IP)-based virtual socket which can be used for networking communication with the host.
+This design choice allows the coprocessor to appear as a network node to the rest of the system and allows an usage model common in the HPC programming environment.
 The operating system resides on the coprocessor and implements complementary functionalities provided by the driver layer on the host side to achieve its system management goals.

 The software stack of the Xeon Phi is then highly layered, split up into a host side and a coprocessor side.
 Host system and Xeon Phi coprocessor